 A – Z of Recycling – Your local recycling guide

 Find out how to dispose of your unwanted stuff responsibly… Search or browse by what you’d like to get rid of.

 Soft plastic is recyclable but not in your kerbside bin.
 It must go to RedCycle at the supermarket.

 The Rogue Ginger

 No plastic.
 No trash.
 Less stuff.
 Less toxins.
-Simple & mindful living.
+Simple and mindful living.

 The Story of Stuff Project

 We have a problem with Stuff.
-We use too much, too much of it is toxic and we don’t share it very well.
-But that’s not the way things have to be.
+We use too much of it; too much of it is toxic, and we don’t share it very well.
+But it doesn’t have to be that way.

 Plastic Free July

 By 2050 its estimated there will be more plastic than fish in the world’s oceans.
 Refuse all single use plastic.